 “The appointment of BTR Capital Partners to assist in bringing in a funding partner takes Anchorage Gateway another step closer to delivery.
 They are specialists in the Build to Rent sector and have extremely strong links with major institutional investors in the UK and overseas.”Damian Flood, CEO, Cole Waterhouse

-The Build to Rent scheme, named Anchorage Gateway, will consists of 290 homes – a mix of one, two- and three-bedroom apartments.
+The Build to Rent scheme – named Anchorage Gateway – will include 290 homes – a mix of one, two- and three-bedroom apartments.
 At 29 storeys high, there will be 27 levels of residential accommodation plus ground and mezzanine floors.